Nutrition & Dietetics: Overview

 How Can You Become An RDN?

-- By completing a minimum of a bachelor’s degree at a U.S. regionally accredited university or college or foreign equivalent.
+- Currently, by completing a minimum of a bachelor’s degree at a U.S. regionally accredited university or college or foreign equivalent.

 - Earning a Verification Statement through a Didactic Program in Dietetics (DPD) which includes the necessary coursework to meet knowledge requirements set by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).